srdsam/samuel-dsouza/content/_index.md

       text: |-
         I am a software engineer with a focus on bioinformatics and biotechnology.
 I hold a BSc in Medical Biosciences from Imperial College London.
 I spent two years working in a lab studying neurodegenerative diseases and oncology as part of this degree.
 For my thesis, I developed machine learning algorithms to support diagnostics from cardiac magnetic resonance imaging.

-        Before my bachelor's degree, I spent a year working as an R&D engineer, developing a phage-based magneto-elastic biosensor for pathogens at a biotech startup and then building prototypes at an AI startup in Berlin.
+        Before my bachelor's degree, I spent a year working as an R&D engineer, developing a phage-based magneto-elastic biosensor for pathogens at a biotech startup and then developing prototypes at an AI startup in Berlin.
 Throughout my undergraduate degree, I worked as a bioinformatician and software engineer at various companies in the UK and Germany.
 After graduating, I moved to California, where I developed the initial data infrastructure for the CZ Biohub, a biomedical research center.
 I am currently working in the compute core team at insitro.

         I was born in NYC, though I mainly grew up in London, except for stints in Berlin and Washington DC.
 I am currently based in San Francisco.
 In my free time, I compete in Muay Thai and do open water swimming in the Bay.